VonHeikemen/lsp-zero.nvim/README.md

 ## How to get started

-If you are new to neovim go to the section [Resources for new users](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/getting-started.md#resources-for-new-users).
+If you are new to neovim and you don't have a configuration file (`init.lua`) follow this [step by step tutorial](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/tutorial.md).

 If you know how to configure neovim go to [Quickstart (for the impatient)](#quickstart-for-the-impatient).